 THERE IS SO MUCH CONFLICTING INFORMATION.

 Being a parent that wants to help their child improve in basketball has a lot of challenges.
-Even if you had a playing background yourself, being on the other side and being a coach is WAY different than being a player.
+Even if you had a playing background yourself, being on the other side and being a basketball shooting trainer is WAY different than being a player.

 But if you can keep a couple simple ideas in mind, then you’ll be able to sort through what you need to work on.

-I’ve been a Shooting Coach in the NBA since 2009.
+I’ve been a Basketball Shooting Trainer in the NBA since 2009.
 I’ve worked with 3 different NBA teams, dozens of players, and have helped players improve by 20-30% in one season.